What you can do with the Oura integration

 Using the integration: exercise

-Your exercise events should now come in automatically.
-To see your heart rate data, tap the exercise event on your timeline.
+Your exercise events should now populate automatically.
+To see your heart rate data, tap the exercise event on your Timeline.

 Take low to moderate-intensity exercise, for instance.
 This would be where your heart rate is around 110-120 beats per minute (BPM) - think: walking, cycling, or anything where you can have a conversation.